Scoping out the best Nusa Penida snorkel spots, or wondering where you can see manta rays?

 1. Bring your own snorkel gear

-If there’s one thing I’ve learnt while snorkelling in southeast Asia, it’s that the snorkelling gear provided as part of the snorkel tours is very often faulty.
+If there’s one thing I’ve learnt while snorkelling in southeast Asia, it’s that the snorkelling gear isn’t the best quality.

-If you want well-fitting, leak-free equipment, the only way to guarantee it is to bring your own equipment.
+If you want well-fitting and leak-free equipment, the only way to guarantee it is to bring your own.

 2. Wear a lifejacket if you’re not confident

-Lionfish, easily identifiable from a distance due to their mane of feather-like fins and long, venomous spines, are venomous but rare.
+Lionfish, easily identifiable from a distance due to their mane of feather-like fins and long, venomous spines, are also venomous.

-You can snorkel at Manta Bay, Gamat Bay, Crystal Bay, Wall Bay Point, and Turtle Point in Nusa Penida.
+You can snorkel at Manta Bay, Gamat Bay, Crystal Bay and Wall Bay Point in Nusa Penida.

 Two safe beaches for snorkelling on Nusa Penida are Crystal Bay and Gamat Bay on the west of the island.